banner of finescrollsaw fretwork patterns

 I have completely restored this pattern from a very old English design, redrawing every single line with the precision of modern graphic techniques.
 The cabinet is now very easy to make, if you are precise enough with the scroll saw you will not need to sand or correct any pieces.
 The main larger piece in the back has been divided in smaller sections for easier cutting.
 These sections are easily assembled with dovetail joints.
 The splitting of this piece also permits making the cabinet in larger sizes.

-The pattern has been designed to use 1/4 inches wood or 6 mm wood (except doors).
-Of course any other wood width can be used scaling the pattern accordingly, and the design calls for a large size.
+The pattern of this cabinet has been designed to use 1/4 inches wood or 6 mm wood (except doors).
+Any other wood thickness can be used scaling the pattern accordingly, in fact the design calls for a large size.
 Besides the wood two mirrors and four hinges are necessary for the doors.
-The doors can also be finished with linen (like in the image) or even better with two art prints with Indian motifs.
-These are the measures of the cabinet depending on the wood width you use:
+The doors can also be finished with linen or even better with two art prints with Indian motifs.
+These are the dimensions of the cabinet depending on the wood thickness you use:

 Height Width Depth